Visit the Library

 School Library Cards

-The Glen Ellyn Public Library has a large collection of valuable resources that we work hard to make accessible to teachers and students through our school library cards.
+The Glen Ellyn Public Library has a large collection of valuable resources that staff work hard to make accessible to teachers and students through our school library cards.
 For more information on how to get and use a card, visit our school library cards page.

-If you have a request for a visit or service, an idea for something not mentioned here or any other questions or thoughts, please contact Josh O’Shea, Young Adult Librarian, by phone at 630-790-6748 or by email at email@example.com.
+If you have a request for a visit or service, an idea for something not mentioned here, or any other questions or thoughts, please contact Josh O’Shea, Young Adult Librarian, at firstname.lastname@example.org or 630-790-6748.